 Finish the sauce.
-Add the cooked pasta along with a little bit of the starchy cooking liquid to the squash and half and half mixture.
-Continue to toss on a low heat until until the noodles have coated the sauce.
-Add cheese and toss again.
+Add the parmesan cheese and toss again.
 If needed, add more starchy pasta water.
 Season to taste with salt and pepper.
+Garnish with parmesan.

 Substitutions and Tips and Tricks for Recipe Success

-- Cut the squash in smaller pieces so that they cook fast.
+- Cut the squash in smaller pieces so that they cook faster.
 Also, make sure the pieces are about the same size, so they cook at the same rate.

 - Use spaghetti, fettuccine, pappardelle or any kind of long pasta noodle.

-- Use tongs to transfer the pasta to the sauce so you receive all that delicious starchy cooking liquid.
+- Use tongs to transfer the pasta to the sauce so you reserve all that delicious starchy cooking liquid.

 - Feel free to use cream instead of half and half or omit the half and half altogether in place of pasta water.

-- 2 cups peeled and diced butternut squash (You want them in about 1/2-inch pieces)
+- 2 cups peeled and diced butternut squash (You want them in about 1/2-inch to 1-inch pieces)

 - 1/8 tsp cracked black pepper

-Place the diced squash on a small baking sheet.
+- Place the diced squash on a small baking sheet.
 Drizzle with olive oil.
 Use hands to coat the squash in the oil.
-Sprinkle with 1/4 tsp salt and pepper.
-Spread evenly on the baking sheet.
+Sprinkle with 1/2 tsp salt and pepper, toss again.
+Spread the squash evenly on the baking sheet.
 Roast for 15 minutes or until soft.